leslie-alldridge/sre-dashboard/README.md

 ##Goals

 Create a dashboard where users can view SLO metrics.
+DONE

 An on call roster and help page will assist users